-The trees are ladden with tart Crab Apples this year.
-Truely wild Crab Apples always have a more intense flavour than any other apple.
+The trees are laden with tart Crab Apple this year.
+Truly wild Crab Apples always have a more intense flavour than any other apple.
 They can be too tart for some to eat raw but the appleness really intensifies when cooked.
-They will certaintly leave you wanting more.
+They will certainly leave you wanting more.

 They are perfect for small hands to pick as there are no brambles or nasties to get in the way.

-1.Pop all ingredients into a pan with no lid 2.
 Reduce the heat and gently simmer, stirring occasionally, for at least an hour or until most of the liquid has evaporated.
-3. Once you're happy with the thickness, pour into sterilised jars.
-4. I like to have one jar Io eat as I go along and a few that we leave to mature.

 We would love to see what you create!
 Don't forget to share your photos with us in the Food Hive or tag us at @bangersandballs to win a months membership to the Foodie Revolution.